Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 There has been consideration given to future developments and improvements.

-- Having one html and one js file for all gategories of quiz, instead of gour as the case with this application.
+- Having one html and one js file for all gategories of quiz, instead of four as is the case with this application.

 - Provide further categories of quiz questions to reach a wider audiance.

-- Time limits being placed on answering the questions, to heighten the excitment of beating the clock.
+- Time limits being placed on answering the questions, to heighten the users' experience of beating the clock.

 - Providing the correct answer if the wrong one is given.